 One of the most famous NHL enforcers of all time was Marty McSorely.
 Many have heard of his teammate’s name, Wayne Gretzky, but not McSorely.
 McSorely was a teammate of Gretzky during their time together on the Edmonton Oilers and Los Angeles Kings.
 It is argued Gretzky reached his elite status in part to McSorely looking out for him on the ice as an enforcer.
 McSorely was one of the scariest and toughest enforcers ever to play the game.

 Fighting has always been an essential part of hockey, as players view it as a way to enforce unwritten rules and deter players from taking cheap shots.
 Although fighting is a penalty, hockey is the only major professional sport where fighting is allowed and tolerated.
 Fighting usually happens after a dirty hit aimed at an individual or one of their teammates.
 If a fight breaks out, the two players will both face five minutes in the penalty box as a consequence.

 What is the sports documentary Ice Guardians?

 The sports documentary Ice Guardians can be found on Netflix and dives into the controversial position of enforcers.
 In this documentary, you are able to watch encounters and interviews with some of the more famous enforcers of the National Hockey League.
 Viewers are able to watch and understand the physical and psychological effects this position had on these players.

 Why do some professional players want to keep the enforcer role?

-Many professional organizations, players, fans and critics have their opinion regarding the debate over the necessity of an enforcer in hockey.
+Many professional organizations, players, fans, and critics have their opinions regarding the debate over the necessity of an enforcer in hockey.
 Some professional players, like Sydney Crosby, enjoy having enforcers on the team to add an extra layer of protection to look out for the star players.
-The continued use of enforcers make many professional players more comfortable and feel more protected during their matches.
+The continued use of enforcers makes many professional players more comfortable and feel more protected during games.